DimitrijeDobrota/alec/README.md

 ### Constraints

-* All constraints used in code generation must be defined in the first section of the config file.
+* All constraints used in code generation must be defined in the prologue
 * Every constraint listed will be applied to all of the arguments one by one.
 * Every constraint has to have a function and template concept variant with the same name, but suffix _v for the template one.